tekbasse/futil/README.md

 ------------

 File Utility is an OpenACS file utility web-app.
-It allows files in scoped directories to be managed in a web-based publishing environment.
-It is not tied to vertical web applications, such as OpenACS ecommerce package.

-This package is the result of some web administrators showing interest in having a file utility to be able to delegate some web page resource management to priviledged users.
+This package is the result of some web administrators showing interest in having a file utility to be able to delegate some web page resource management.

 license
 -------